linoproject/automations/bootstrap/README.md

 - [https://learn.hashicorp.com/tutorials/vault/pki-engine#step-1-generate-root-ca](https://learn.hashicorp.com/tutorials/vault/pki-engine#step-1-generate-root-ca) -> This is the best guide to start dealing with TLS SSL certificates

 ### Fianl Notes
-During the unsealing procedure it's very important keep the vault-keys (root token and unseal keys row and base64 encoded).
+During the first unsealing procedure there is a critical step to realize in order to start using Vault: the vault-keys generation.
+It's very important to keep this vault keys (root token and unseal keys row and base64 encoded) in order to use in case of "emergency".
 If you plan a vault restart you need to manually provide the unseal key in base64.

 ## Handle DNS registration (TODO)